 Academic Calendar and School Day

-The school year is comprised of 180 days divided into trimesters from August through October, November through February and March to June for the elementary School.
-The year is divided into two semesters for the ECC, middle and high school.
+The school year is comprised of 180 days divided into two semesters from August through January and February through June for the school.

 Comprehensive Educational Program

 Learning during the early years plays a significant impact in building the foundation for all future endeavors, which is why the Early Childhood Centre (ECC) provides a curriculum that is rich in a mix of early academics, structured play and experiential opportunities.
 Our ECC classes cater to children aged from 2-5 years and are divided into Nursery, PreK-1 and PreK-2.
 We believe in providing small class sizes, professional teaching staff, a stimulating environment and offering a child-centred curriculum that focuses on the individual needs of each child.

 Elementary SchoolThe elementary school, comprised of kindergarten through grade five, is committed to providing excellent learning opportunities to meet the academic, social, and emotional needs of every student, in a safe, nurturing, and welcoming environment.
 We use a comprehensive standards-based curriculum in which we teach for understanding.
 We place a strong emphasis on the foundational skills of reading and writing through the workshop model.
 Students also develop math, science, and social studies content and skills through investigations and explorations.
 We aim to develop the whole child by providing rich experiences in the arts, physical education, world languages, and through our extensive after school activity program.
 Teachers and students use technology as a learning tool throughout all areas of the curriculum to work collaboratively, make global connections, and communicate effectively with others.
 As we recognize the importance of a home-school connection, we warmly welcome our parents to become involved and participate in our school activities and their child's education.